MadeleineWalder/drf_api/README.md

 - View all posts by a specific user: As a user I can view all the posts by a specific user so that I can catch up on their latest posts, or decide I want to follow them
 - Edit profile: As a logged in user I can edit my profile so that I can change my profile picture and bio
 - Update username and password: As a logged in user I can update my username and password so that I can change my display name and keep my profile secure

+### Update!

+The Contact Form Page:

+- As a user I can navigate to the contact form using the navbar so that it is easy to access
+- As a user I can view the contact form on a separate page so that it is clear and not cluttering the page
+- As a user I can submit a contact form so that I can ask questions or report problems to the admin
+- As a user I am notified if my contact is successfully sent so I know that the submit worked
+- As a user I am notified if my contact is unsuccessfully sent so I know to try again

 ---